Nathanieldewald/telco_project/README.md

 * Explore data in search of drivers of churn
    * Answer the following initial questions
        * Is fiber optic a driver of churn?
-       * Is there a price threshold for specific services where customers are more likely to churn?
+       * Is fiber optic price a driver of churn?
-       * Does tenure correlate with higher or lower churn?
+       * Is contract type a driver of churn?
        * Are customers with dependents more likely to churn than those without?

 * Develop a Model to predict if a customer will churn